-Refund for supplies to SEZ to be filed after endorsed for authorized operation

-In respect of supply of goods to SEZ Unit/Developer application for refund shall be filed after such goods have been admitted in full in SEZ for authorized operations.
+Refund for supplies to SEZ to be filed after endorsed for authorized operation such goods have been admitted in full in SEZ for authorized operations.
 An endorsement by the specified officer of the SEZ is required as evidence of admission of goods in full for authorized operations.
 Refer www.sezindia.nic.in for list of services pre-approved to be entered into authorized operations.